 If you are not feeling potatoes, try parmesan toast, pita bread, garlic cheese bread, or tortillas to accompany the veggies and protein.
 Or break the one pan dinner rule and make some rice or pasta!
 We won’t hold it against you!

-Smash new potatoes after they cook.
+Smash new potatoes after they cook for the perfect combination of creamy and crispy.
 Add a sprinkle of cheese and pop them under the broiler.
 Delish!

 How do I make sheet pan dinners?